lextm/jekyll-theme-chirpy/_posts/2008-3-18-cisco-joins-eclipse-foundation.md

 As a Software Developer working in a Cisco company, I just saw an internal tool built with Eclipse RCP last month.
 And have to say it is wonderful.

-So, let us keep an eye on the Tigerstrip sub project to see what’s going on there in April.
+So, let us keep an eye on the Tigerstrip sub project to see what's going on there in April.

 http://www.eclipse.org/tigerstripe/
 <!--more-->